rstacruz/sparkup/README.md

 [Vadim Makeev](http://pepelsbey.net).
 The Zen HTML syntax is forward-compatible with Sparkup (anything that Zen HTML can parse, Sparkup can too).

+The following people have contributed code to the project:
+ - Guillermo O. Freschi (Tordek @ github)

 Examples
 --------